-Current legislation requires some indication of the length of time your product will remain effective if it’s less than 3 years.
-The symbol for period after opening (PAO) is shown below with a symbol showing an open jar with a suitable period of time such as 12M for 12 months.
+Current legislation requires some indication of the length of time your product will remain effective if it’s less than three years.
+The symbol for a period after opening (PAO) is shown below with a symbol showing an open jar with a suitable period of time, such as 12M for 12 months.

-Artwork for all symbols on this page are available in full resolution pdf format - click the required image.
+Artwork for all symbols on this page is available in full-resolution pdf format - click the required image.

 Best Before Date

-Best before dates are a concept we are all familiar with from food labelling but it is rarely seen on cosmetics and personal care products.
-This is because, when sealed, cosmetic products tend to last longer than 30 months after which no best before date is required.
+Best before dates are a concept we are all familiar with from food labelling, but it is rarely seen in cosmetics and personal care products.
+This is because, when sealed,cosmetic products tend to last longer than 30 months, after which no best-before date is required.
 The standard symbol to denote this is the egg timer symbol.

 Cosmetics and personal care product testing is a specialist area.
-Investigations should be made into physical, microbial and chemical stability of your range.
+Investigations should be made into the physical, microbial and chemical stability of your range.
 The ingredient manufacturers may have in-house facilities and offer those to you along with guidance on which areas of testing are applicable to your particular product.
-Alternatively, professional services can be employed from companies like Intertek.

 Function and Instructions for Use

-You may also want to include instructions for use for your cosmetic products.
+You may also want to include instructions for the use of your cosmetic products.
 This could include the amount to use and how best to apply or use the product.

-The e-mark (template available) signifies that whatever measurement is indicated is an average.
+The e-mark (template available) signifies that whatever measurement is indicated is an average weight.
 The e stands for estimated.
 There is a range of tolerance of deficits that ranges from around 9% for small quantities down to around 1% for large amounts.
-Denominations of weight, volume or number of items are required in metric, where applicable, other units are permitted in addition.
+Denominations of weight, volume or number of items are required in metric; where applicable, other units are permitted in addition.